swyxio/react-static-mdx/content/talks/pending.md

 6 years ago, React put HTML-in-JS.
 More recently, CSS-in-JS has become as popular as it has been controversial.
 What if... we just skipped ahead and took this to its logical conclusion?
 An exploration of the absolutely insane, totally illogical, standards-bending future of Single File Components that might just be possible.

 > This is my "lets go wild" talk.
 I've been doing some research recently on bringing Vue's Single File Components to React, and concluded that most people are still too unambitious when it comes to the possibilities.
 I think a framework agnostic SFC spec may be possible, and that it can cover a whole lot more than templates, styling, and javascript.
 I will have practical demos, but I also want people to go nuts thinking about what they can do when Compilers are the new Frameworks.

+Details:

+This talk is takes things to a humorous extreme in order to prove a point.
+We recap a brief history of JSX, how CSS-in-JS APIs have evolved (despite much controversy), and then discusses how we are starting to include everything from explicit types (TypeScript) and data dependencies (GraphQL, React-Redux), to documentation (JSDoc?
+MDX?), tests, serverless functions, and anything else we can colocate together with a component.
+Ultimately, we will demonstrate this in a live demo of a webpack plugin finally bringing Single File Components to React.

+- History
+  - In the Beginning: JS-in-HTML
+  - JSX: HTML-in-JS
+  - Tailwind: CSS-in-HTML
+  - Aphrodite, Radium, Styled-Components, Emotion: CSS-in-JS
+  - Colocation vs Separation of Concerns
+- How Vue Single File Components Work
+  - Why Vue users love SFCs
+  - an exploration of the vue-loader source code
+  - Why doesn't React have SFCs?
+- A Modest React SFC Proposal
+  - Resolving the CSS-in-JS vs CSS Modules debate
+  - Adding GraphQL
+  - Adding React-Redux
+  - Adding MDX
+  - Adding Tests
+  - Adding literally anything else webpack runs

+Pitch:

+From helping beginners and discussing developer experience with friends who use Vue, it is abundantly clear that Vue's Single File Components are a helpful convention in creating Vue apps.
+While React is wonderfully unopinionated about project structure, we don't _have_ to completely reject all structure and convention.

+I've been doing some research recently on bringing Vue's Single File Components to React, and concluded that most people are still too unambitious when it comes to the possibilities.
+For one thing, having an easy, standard interface for switching between static CSS Modules to more dynamic CSS-in-JS solutions like styled-components, will help resolve a lot of performance and standards-compliance criticisms often leveled at the React community.
+For another, colocating documentation alongside components help ensure that information that needs to be updated together always stays together.

+Ultimately I think a framework agnostic SFC spec may be possible, and that it can cover a whole lot more than "templates", styling, and Javascript.
+I will have practical demos, but I also want people to go nuts thinking about what they can do when Compilers are the new Frameworks.

 ## Reusable Time Travel with React Hooks and Immer